-Copy the net interest details from your statements or electronic vouchers from, for example, authorised unit trusts, open-ended investment companies or investment trust companies.
+Copy the net interest details from your statements or electronic vouchers.
 If you have more than one account, add up all your net interest and put the total in box 1.

 Include any net income (after tax has been taken off) from a purchased life annuity.

 Use the details on your payment certificate and only put the income part of the payment in box 1.

-Don't include the rest of the payment.
+Do not include the rest of the payment.